PeerJ/paper-now/_sections/discussion.md

 ---
 Discussion of the results and implications.

-This paragraph contains one species, a <i>Hippopotamus amphibius</i>.
+This paragraph contains one species, a _Hippopotamus amphibius_.